mgifford/open-source-contracting/project-process.md

 - The process will be iterative and be driven by data.
 Contracts need to be small and predictable enough that it is worth everyone's while to be involved.
 - Dozens of contracts are needed with at least ten contractors before you can change the ecosystem inside & outside of government
 - Vendors can get "bonus points" for cleaning up unknown problems which weren't known at discovery
+- Commit messages will be reviewed againt the code committed

 ## Ongoing Government Committment
 - Keep live repository of project in a public location